psyfood/pyqmix-web/EXECUTABLE.md

 	  ```
 	* Edit pathex to: `pathex=[spec_root]`
 	* Edit datas to: `datas=[('../name_of_frontend_folder/build', 'name_of_web_application')]`
+    * Optionally, you can add an icon to your standalone.
+Add `icon='../pyqmix_frontend/public/pyqmixweb_desktop_icon.ico'` to the EXE-section of run.spec.

 ## Build the executable
 1. Open a terminal
 2. Browse to the `pyqmix_backend` directory